HC: Land Division (Uganda)

 10 October 2014

-Appellate court orders retrial where defective, uncertified record and denial of counsel caused miscarriage of justice.
+Defective, uncertified trial record and denial of legal representation caused miscarriage of justice; retrial ordered.

-Land dispute; defective and uncertified trial record; inadequate recording of testimony; denial of legal representation; breach of fair trial; mistrial; retrial ordered.
+Land dispute; defective and uncertified trial record; denial of legal representation; breach of fair trial; mistrial; retrial ordered

 3 October 2014